kanisterio/demo/webinar/cncf.io/script.md

   - Understand Kubernetes persistent workloads and their challenges: the different types of backups
   - Understand how Kanister.io automation solves those challenges
   - See a Kanister.io blueprint in action: application consistent backup and recovery of an open source database
+- Title: How the Kanister.io Project Orchestrates Kubernetes Data Protection
+  - Abstract:
+The open source Kanister.io project extends infrastructure backups to application orchestration and recovery of databases and persistent workloads on Kubernetes.
+Operators, logical, and system backup methods are not a panacea for application consistent backup and recovery with efficient resource management of time, security, and storage.
+Kanister.io blueprint automation addresses the gaps of each while also coordinating external systems as needed.
+We'll demonstrate a simple application consistent backup and recovery of an open source database hosted on Kubernetes with Kanister and conclude with how to adopt and join the project.
+  - Benefits to the Ecosystem:
+As databases and persistent workloads hosted on Kubernetes grows, cloud native data protection is needed to address the gaps of traditional backup and recovery solutions.
+While there are many open source and commercial offerings in the market, many automate backups with scripting and cron, addressing only the first step of data protection.
+What if there was a cloud-native controller, installed by Helm chart, that could drive data protection operations with a community of blueprints ready to be consumed and adopted by the entire industry, regardless of vendor or provider?
+Kanister replaces bespoke efforts with an extensible framework to manage data protection operations.

 # Agenda (Slide 2)
 [Slides](https://veeamsoftwarecorp-my.sharepoint.com/:p:/g/personal/mark_lavi_veeam_com/EfR8pfcjwIRLtPktAsDL8aYBuJ6HTmoUMYWFzBKAkfpaxQ?e=9BuusL)